adarsh6980/Zero-G-TrainingLab/README.md

     - Open `Assets/Scenes/ZeroGTrainingLab.unity`.
     - Hit Play to test with simulated hands.

+## 🧪 Testing

+For detailed instructions on testing in the Editor (using XR Simulation) or building for Meta Quest, please refer to the [Testing Guide](Docs/TESTING_GUIDE.md).

 ## 🤝 Contributing

 Contributions are welcome!
 Please review the [Architecture Guide](Docs/ARCHITECTURE.md) before submitting a PR.